sliwkr/notes/taskwarrior.md

     - due:ISO timestamp
     - due:{tomorrow,friday,yesterday,today,now}
     - due:{3wks,1day, 23rd, 9hrs}
-    - due:{sow,eow}  # start of the week, end of the week
+    - due:{sow,eow}  # start of the next week, end of the week
-    - due:soww  # start of the work week
+    - due:soww  # start of the next work week
     - due:socw  # start of the current week
-    - due:som  # start of the month
+    - due:som  # start of the next month
-    - due:som  # start of the quarter
+    - due:soq  # start of the next quarter
-    - due:soy  # start of the year
+    - due:soy  # start of the next year
     - due:goodfriday
     - due:easter
     - due:today+18h  # tomorrow in the middle of the day